hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 There are many different tools that have been developed for alignment of next-generation sequencing data, and some that are more suitable to different technologies.
 A popular tool commonly used with ChIP-seq data, and the one that we will be using in this workshop is [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml).

+## To trim or not tor trim?

+Trimming is the process of removing unwanted sequence prior to sequence alignment.
+In general, trimming is an optional step.
+The 3' ends of the sequence may contain part of the Illumina sequencing adapter.
+This adapter contamination may prevent the reads from aligning to the reference genome correctly, thus adversely impacting the downstream analysis.
+You could evaluate potential adapter contamination either from the FastQC report (in "Overrepresented sequences" or "Adapter Contamination" sections), or from the size distribution of your sequencing libraries.
+If you suspect that your reads are contaminated with adapters, you should run an adapter removal tool.
+We list some additional considerations below whether trimming is needed.

+  * If the read length is 25bp, there is no need to trim - adapter sequences will not be included in reads of inserts >25 bp.
+  * If you perform trimming, then there is no need to use soft-clipping during the alignment.
+  * After trimming, a minimum read length of 25bp should be imposed, as reads smaller than this are hard to align accurately.
+  * Should you choose not to trim reads, you will need to use `--local` when runing Bowtie2 - this will perform "soft-clipping" to ignore parts of the reads that are of low quality.

 ## Bowtie2